luodaoyi/compose-timescaledb/README.md

 ## Environments
 This Compose file contains the following environment variables:
+> You can change `.env` file to change environment variables

 * `POSTGRES_USER` the default value is **postgres**
 * `POSTGRES_PASSWORD` the default value is **changeme**